 Birthstones 101 and a Complete Guide to June Birthstones

-You’ve likely found yourself on this page because you’re interested in learning more about birthstones, and specifically, the birthstones for the month of June.
-In this article, we’ll provide all the information you need to know to about these delightful gems that have special meanings for the months they are designated to.
+Interested in learning more about birthstones?
+Especially, the birthstones for the month of June.
+Find all the information you need to know to about these delightful gems right here.
+Since all of them have special meanings for the months they are designated for.
 What is a birthstone?
 Where do birthstones come from?
 What is the birthstone for my month?
-We start by answering these questions before focusing in on the three exquisite gemstones designated for people born in June.
+Let’s start by answering these questions.
+Then, focus on June Birthstones.
+The three exquisite gemstones designated for people born in June.
 Let’s begin!

 What is a Birthstone?

 Simply put, birthstones are gemstones that represent a person’s birth month.
-Each month has a unique gem (sometimes more than one) associated with it that holds a special meaning for those born in that month.
-Each birthstone has a distinct beauty that creates a captivating appearance on a piece of jewelry, which is how they’re most commonly worn.
-Birthstones are not only worn during the specific month they’re associated with, but instead throughout the whole year.
-They are often given as a gift to someone on their birthday and make a particularly great gift not only because of their beauty but more importantly, the meaning behind them.
+Each month has a unique gem (sometimes more than one) associated with it.
+The gem usually holds a special meaning for those born in that month.
+Each birthstone has a distinct beauty that creates a captivating appearance on a piece of jewelry.
+In fact, this is how they’re most commonly worn.
+Birthstones are not only worn during the specific month they’re associated with.
+Instead, you can enjoy their beauty throughout the whole year.
+Often, these gems are given as a gift to someone on their birthday.
+That’s not only because of their beauty but the meaning behind them too.

 Birthstones by Month

 (for more info click on each birthstone )